graphile/crystal/postgraphile/website/postgraphile/behavior.md

 - `order` - can we sort this thing? (resource)
 - `query:resource:list:order`
 - `query:resource:connection:order`
+- `resource:relatedAggregates:orderBy` - can we order this resource by aggregates on its relationships?
 - `orderBy` - can we order by this thing (e.g. column)?
 - `proc:orderBy` - can we order by the result of this proc (function resource)?
 - `attribute:orderBy` - can we order by this attribute (column, property)?
+- `attribute:aggregate:orderBy` - can we order by aggregates of this attribute (column, property)?
+- `sum:attribute:aggregate:orderBy` - can we order by 'sum' aggregates of this attribute (column, property)?
 - `filterBy` - can we filter by this thing (e.g. column, table, etc)?
 - `proc:filterBy` - can we filter by the result of this proc (function resource)
 - `attribute:filterBy` - can we filter by this attribute (column, property)?
 - `condition:attribute:filterBy` - can we filter by this attribute (column, property) in the `condition` argument?
+- `attribute:aggregate:filterBy` - can we filter by the aggregate of this attribute (column, property)?
+- `sum:attribute:aggregate:filterBy` - can we filter by the 'sum' aggregate of this attribute (column, property)?
+- `resource:aggregates:filterBy` - can we filter (a different resource) by this resource's aggregates?
+- `sum:resource:aggregates:filterBy` - can we filter (a different resource) by this resource's 'sum' aggregates?
 - `single` - can we get just one?
 - `query:resource:single` - can we get a single one of these (resource) at the root?
 - `singularRelation:resource:single` - can we get a single one of these (resource) from a